asrar-mared/backends-for-openbb/demo-apps/databento/openbb_databento/README.md

 If the symbol is found in tables, `ohlcv_1h_continuous` table, the supported resolutions will be added.

+One-minute and one-hour resolutions are resampled to support the additional intraday resolutions available to select.

 ```python
 from openbb_databento.utils.udf import UdfDatabase